 2. Be Informed but Follow Your Instincts

 I believe that as mothers we’re hard-wired to know what’s best for our children.
 Co-sleeping was not something we’d ever planned, and to be honest I had some concerns about it.
 I read about it and consulted our doctor and in the end, I followed my instincts that it was the best option in our situation.
 I was right!

 3. Make it a Pleasant Experience for You, Too

 Embrace the bedtime routine with your child.
-If a bath is part of your routine, use products you love, like Lavender and Chamomile Winnie the Pooh Baby Wash.
+If a bath is part of your routine, use products you love.
 Snuggle in close.
 Listen to their breathing as they settle in to sleep.

 4. Get Daddy Involved

 Bedtime is a wonderful way for your baby to bond with Daddy.
 Dads can create their own sacred rituals with babies, and bedtime can and should be one of them.
 Some dads have difficulty with the hands-on care for newborns, and bedtime is a great opportunity for them to build parenting confidence from early on.